 Yogurt – I buy low sugar Greek yogurt for me and regular low-fat yogurt for the kids

 Cheese – I keep cheddar, mozzarella, Parmesan, and a couple varieties of sliced cheese for sandwiches and burgers.

 Fresh Fruit and Veggies – apples and baby carrots are always in our fridge, though we also enjoy a changing variety of other fruits and veggies.
 This is a weekly purchase and not a ‘stocking up’ thing though.

-Everything Else: I really only covered food items here, but also note of other things – aluminum foil, soap, deodorant, garbage bags, diapers, female supplies, prescription medication, basic OTC meds, etc – that you’d need to have at home for about two weeks.
+Everything Else: I really only covered food items here, but also note of other things – aluminum foil, soap, deodorant, garbage bags for the rubbish removal company, diapers, female supplies, prescription medication, basic OTC meds, etc – that you’d need to have at home for about two weeks.
 And for the love, please don’t fill up a truck with toilet paper.

 Will Over Stocking My Kitchen Lead To Food Waste?

 It doesn’t have to!
 Don’t think of your extra supplies as off limits for daily use.
 Rather, do a check-in of your stock every few months and take notes of items that will be expiring soon (but keep in mind that dry and freezer goods can and do last well beyond the printed date).
 When making your meal plans for the coming week, start working in some of those things to use them up.
 Then, you can replace them with newer versions so your extras are never depleted.

 What would you add to this list?
 What are some things you’d like to keep around to keep you and your family happy in the event of a quarantine?
 Do you think this coronavirus business is overblown madness??
 Leave me a comment below!